Selah and the Spades examines the lives of factions of students perched atop a boarding school hierarchy.

 Written and directed by Tayarisha Poe, the film is loosely based on her own boarding school experiences.
-Born and raised in West Philadelphia, Poe attended boarding during her high school years.
+Born and raised in West Philadelphia, Poe attended boarding school during her high school years.

-Ahead of the release of her first feature film, Poe spoke to rolling out about her desire to tell different stories About the Black experience.
+Ahead of the release of her first feature film, Poe spoke to rolling out about her desire to tell different stories about the Black experience.

 The COVID-19 pandemic is limiting all films to streaming.
 Since you were already going that route, do you feel any differently about your release?